DivanDesign/EvolutionCMS.plugins.ManagerManager.mm_renameField/README.md

 	* **Required**

 * `$params->newLabel`
 	* Desctription: The new text for the field label.
+		You can also use HTML tags.
 	* Valid values: `string`
 	* **Required**